Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 North Shore Scouts (West Vancouver)

-The North Shore scouts usually holds its annual tree lot in West Vancouver.
-In 2023, it took place at Park Royal Mall, just west of the London Drugs.
+The North Shore Scouts hold their annual Christmas tree lot in West Vancouver.
+In 2025, the event runs from November 29th to December 23rd at Park Royal Mall, located just west of London Drugs.

 Christmas Tree Farms